portworx/px-docs/cos.md

 ## Try it out

-### Create 3 different class of service volumes in AWS
+### Create CoS in AWS
-Here, we create four volumes of 3 different volume types in AWS.
+Here, we create volumes of 3 different volume types in AWS.
 Refer to [AWS EBS volume types](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html) for more information on the EBS volume capabilities.
 PWX will automatically detect the volume type and classify it into the correct service category.

 * Create one 500GB HDD volume
 * Create one 100GB standard volume